scopen-coop/propagatedocument/README.md

 ## Features

-Allow to copy or delete linked doc from one order to all other object linked
+Allow to copy or delete linked attached files from one order to all other object linked

 <!--
 ![Screenshot propagatedocument](img/screenshot_propagatedocument.png?raw=true "PropagateDocument"){imgmd}